Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/weight_tools.rst

 =================

-Some of the tools also provide a Subset filter to restrict their functionality to only specific vertex groups (in the :ref:`ui-redo-last` panel, displayed after the tool is called) with following options:
+Some of the tools also provide a Subset filter to restrict their functionality to only specific vertex groups (in the :ref:`ui-undo-redo-adjust-last-operation` panel, displayed after the tool is called) with following options:

 - Active Group